 Gerts studied conducting at the Estonian Academy of Music and the Hochschule für Musik Hanns Eisler, Berlin.
 In 2011 he received his PhD.
-From 2013 to 2017 he was a Stipendiate of the the Dirigentenforum Programme of the German Music Council, and in 2014 won the 3rd Evgeny Svetlanov Conducting Competition conducting l’Orchestre Philharmonique de Radio France, as well as being a finalist in the London Symphony Orchestra’s Donatella Flick Competition and Evgeny Svetlanov Conducting Competition.
+From 2013 to 2017 he was a Stipendiate of the Dirigentenforum Programme of the German Music Council, and in 2014 won the 3rd Evgeny Svetlanov Conducting Competition conducting l’Orchestre Philharmonique de Radio France, as well as being a finalist in the London Symphony Orchestra’s Donatella Flick Competition and Evgeny Svetlanov Conducting Competition.